 Care and Health

-While the Cream Legbar isn’t a huge breed of chicken, they still need a roomy coop that gives them plenty of room to move around in.
+While the Cream Legbar isn’t a one of the largest chicken breeds, they still need a roomy coop that gives them plenty of room to move around in.
 Due to their single comb, they are sensitive to the cold weather and can easily get frostbite on their combs.
-To prevent this, make sure your coop is insulated from the elements to keep them warm in the winter.
+To prevent this, make sure your coop is insulated from the elements to keep the chickens warm in the winter.
 You will also want to consider how you want to deal with this breed of chickens, as they love to free roam.